This page last reviewed November 24, 2014

 A California law requires that carbon monoxide detectors or alarms be installed in all dwellings that have any kind of fuel type appliance (gas, propane, etc.) or an attached garage.
 The CO detectors/alarms must be those approved by the California Office of the State Fire Marshal.
 For questions regarding the requirements of the law, please contact the State Housing Law Program at (916) 445-9471.

-Carbon Monoxide Detectors Now Required in California Homes
+Carbon Monoxide Detectors Now Required in California Homes and Care Facilities

 - Description of Carbon Monoxide Law Requirements